So, let me guess: you are in Osaka looking for anime spots or attractions?

 How much time do I need?

-All up to you, you can spend anywhere from 1 hour to a whole day visiting stores & doing shopping.
+That is all up to you.
+You can spend anywhere from 1 hour to a whole day visiting stores & doing shopping.

 What can I expect from DenDenTown?